 Bart HansenCity of VancouverVancouver City Councilor Bart Hansen joined the city council in 2010, and has served on the C-TRAN board since 2011.
 He works as an office services manager at Clark Public Utilities, and is a frequent C-TRAN rider.
 Other organizations that Hansen is involved in include Vancouver Public Schools.
 He is also a graduate of Leadership Clark County.

-Anne McEnerny-OgleCity of VancouverVancouver City Councilor Anne McEnerny-Ogle was elected to the city council in 2013.
-She joined the C-TRAN board the following year, and served as chair in 2016.
+Anne McEnerny-OgleCity of VancouverVancouver Mayor Anne McEnerny-Ogle has served on the C-TRAN board since 2014, and served as chair in 2016.
 McEnerny-Ogle spent 30 years as a teacher in Lake Oswego Public Schools before retiring.
 She also sits on the Southwest Washington Regional Transportation Council board, among other boards, committees and community organizations.

 Ty StoberCity of VancouverVancouver City Councilor Ty Stober was elected to the city council in 2015, and began serving on the C-TRAN board in 2017.
 He comes from a nearly two-decade career in sales, marketing and operations.
 Other organizations Stober is involved with include Daybreak Youth Services, Columbia River Mental Health Foundation, East Vancouver Business Association and the Greater Vancouver Chamber of Commerce.

 Shannon TurkCity of CamasCamas City Councilor Shannon Turk has served on the city council since 2011, and joined the C-TRAN board in 2018.
 Her experience in local and state governments goes back more than 20 years.
 Turk serves on a host of other committees and is active in numerous local organizations.
 She is a graduate of Portland State University.